ColinEberhardt/LinqToObjectiveC/README.md

 API Overview
 ==

-The following extension methods are provided:
+The following methods are provided:

 - where
 - select